1solation/how-to-become-something-youre-not/how-to-become-something-youre-not/slides.md

 <!--
-if data wasn't enough, a graph on top always is we can see a massive imbalance, this can add to data biases and will skew our results. if ML model guesses brown 70% it'll probably be right for my dataset, but not general application
-We can fix this with data augmentation when we train the model -->
+if data wasn't enough, a graph on top always is we can see a massive imbalance, this can add to data biases and will skew our results. if ML model guesses brown 70% it'll probably be right for my dataset, but not general application melanocytic mevi is not dangerous but can turn cancerous We can fix this with data augmentation when we train the model -->